Franklin E. Plummer

 Franklin E. Plummer (died September 24, 1847) was a U.S. Representative from Mississippi.

-Born in Massachusetts, Plummer moved to Mississippi and taught school in Copiah County, Mississippi.
-After completing his law studies he was admitted to the bar and commenced practice in Westville, Mississippi.
+Born in Massachusetts, Plummer moved to Mississippi and taught school in Copiah County.
+After completing his law studies he was admitted to the bar and commenced practice in Westville.
 He held various local offices and served as a member of the State house of representatives, as well as founding the town of Pittsburg (now part of Grenada).

 Plummer was elected as a Jacksonian to the Twenty-second and Twenty-third Congresses (March 4, 1831 – March 3, 1835).
 He was an unsuccessful candidate for the United States Senate.
 He died in Jackson, Mississippi, on September 24, 1847.